 Merlin shrugged and led them to the table in the center of the room.
 Cindy had taken up with Renny and he had moved in with Samantha for reasons nobody bothered second guessing.
 “Who am I meeting today?”
-The captain didn’t extend his hand this time, now aware of Kastan rituals.
+The wolf didn’t extend his hand this time, now aware of Kastani rituals.

 The dark, lifeless eyes reflected none of the pure white light in the room as it spoke, “Jape Devon.”
 A look of astonishment and chilled fear crossed Sinclair’s face.
 He took a step back despite himself.

 “It seems my reputation precedes me,” Devon said with a tight grimace.